Sixty-miler: Passing 'swing' bridges

 Sydney Harbour had three opening bridges that were en route to some of the coal wharves.
 All were swing bridges.
 Two of these swing bridges survive in 2022, but only one is in working order; it is now used for pedestrian traffic.
-Although the openings of the bridges were sufficient for small vessels, such as most 'sixty-milers', there was little margin for error or mishap, when passing through the fairways; this was complicated still further by the numerous nighttime movements of the 'sixty-milers', within the confined waters of the harbour and Parramatta River.In 1896, the ageing iron steamer, Merksworth, collided with the Pyrmont Bridge and was beached near the gasworks wharf at Millers Point.
+Although the openings of the bridges were sufficient for small vessels, such as most sixty-milers, there was little margin for error or mishap, when passing through the fairways; this was complicated still further by the numerous nighttime movements of the sixty-milers, within the confined waters of the harbour and Parramatta River.

+In 1896, the ageing iron steamer, Merksworth, collided with the Pyrmont Bridge and was beached near the gasworks wharf at Millers Point.
 In 1902, the original Pyrmont swing bridge was replaced with a more modern swing bridge.
-In July 1905, the Wallarah, passing the swing opening of the newer Pyrmont Bridge in darkness, collided with the bridge structure, badly damaging the ship.
+In July 1905, Wallarah, passing the swing opening of the newer Pyrmont Bridge in darkness, collided with the bridge structure, badly damaging the ship.

 The Glebe Island Bridge, across the mouth of Blackwattle Bay, was the location of four collisions involving sixty-milers, between 1908 and 1950.
 In March 1908, Derwent was leaving Blackwattle Bay and deviating to avoid some small vessels anchored in the area, when she struck the dolphin protecting the bridge structure.
-It was only when half-way to Newcastle that a closer inspection found that one of her plates above the waterline had fractured.
+It was only when half-way to Newcastle that a closer inspection found that one of her plates had fractured above the waterline.
 She returned to Sydney for repair.

+In April 1926, Kintore was approaching the Gladesville Bridge, and made a long blast on her steam whistle to have the swinging span of the bridge opened.
+When she was about halfway through the opening, she encountered another sixty-miler, Duckenfield, heading for the same opening, in the opposite direction bound for the gasworks at Mortlake.
+Kintore put her engine into reverse, but the two ships collided.

 Shallow water

-Groundings at low speed on a sandbank or mudbank usually—but not always—had no serious consequences—other than lost time and the cost of towing or refloating the vessel—but were a hazard of working the Hunter River (Hexham in particular), Mortlake on the Parramatta River, and the other shallow water ports, Botany Pier and Lake Macquarie.
+Groundings at low speed on a sandbank or mudbank were a hazard of working the Hunter River (Hexham in particular), Mortlake on the Parramatta River, and the other shallow water ports, Botany Pier and Lake Macquarie.
+Such groundings usually—but not always—had no serious consequences, other than lost time and the cost of towing or refloating the vessel.